-Find out how Malaysia Airlines A330 business class stacks up against the competition.
+Find out how the international Malaysia Airlines business class A330 stacks up against the competition.

 And, with award seats readily bookable using Qantas Frequent Flyer points, Malaysia Airlines’ business class is an affordable and accessible option within oneworld.